 - The last section is of Verbal, consisting of 41 questions that are to be attempted in 75 minutes.

 |Quantitative||37 questions||75 minutes|

 |Verbal||41 questions||75 minutes|

 |Total Time||3 hours 30 minutes|

-Craking GMAT is not cake walk, One needs to follow a solid test plan to crack along with good preparation materials.
+Cracking GMAT is not a cake-walk.
+One needs to follow a solid test plan to crack, along with good preparation materials.
 Before starting to proceed for GMAT Preparation, one must gather all the necessary resources and the available GMAT Books and materials.
 Mentioned below are some recommended books and preparation material for GMAT:

 - Ninety free questions – 30 Quantitative, 45 Verbal, and 15 Integrated Reasoning – with answers and explanations